-Artemis I launch: how to watch NASA’s return to the moon for the first time in 50 years
+Update: NASA postpones Artemis I rocket launch after engine issue

 - When does Artemis I launch?
 The Artemis I spacecraft will take off around 8:33 a.m.
 ET this morning, Monday, August 29, 2022.
 However, NASA is currently saying that the launch time could “slip” a bit.

 - When does the Artemis I live stream start?
-NASA is live-streaming the launch event already.
+NASA is livestreaming the launch event already.
 The agency started the live stream at 6:30 a.m.
 ET.

 - Is it worth watching the livestream before the launch?
 Yeah, it’s pretty interesting.
 At the time of this writing, you can see NASA filling the rockets with liquid oxygen fuel.